Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Department: UFR STAPS

-Summary: This project, launched in response to the 2021 call for proposals and continued through the 2022 call, aims to create video modules designed to present learning scenarios across various topics related to the training of young basketball players.
-Designed to prepare first-year students for various federal certifications, these videos will also be useful for incoming second- and third-year students specializing in basketball (from other universities) who will need to quickly familiarize themselves with the first-year curriculum.
+Abstract: This project, initiated in response to the 2021 call for proposals and continued through the 2022 call, aims to create video modules designed to present learning scenarios on various topics related to the training of young basketball players.
+Designed to prepare first-year students for various federal certifications, these videos will also be useful for new students entering their second and third years in the basketball specialization (coming from other universities) who will need to quickly familiarize themselves with the first-year curriculum.

 Project Leader: Claire-Hélène Laurens